 Satish Ravindran (Senior Mechanical and Industrial Engineer) also completed his 2nd week helping with the LEED lighting specifics for the City Center.
 This week’s focus was researching and writing the LEED content shown here.

 Aravind Vasudevan (Mechanical Engineer) continued his calculations and research for climate battery component of the City Center Heating and Cooling open source hub.
-This week’s focus was 4th-generation edits to the Climate Battery Cost Analysis.
+This week’s focus was 4th-generation edits to the Climate Battery Cost Analysis contributing for cooperative community building.
 You can see here some of the edited and updated pages.

 One Community is creating cooperative community building through Highest Good food that is more diverse, more nutritious, locally grown and sustainable, and part of our open source botanical garden model to support and share bio-diversity: